wmujahid/PlayOn-Sports2/README.md

 The clone link and download option can be found from right side of the repository page

-After either cloning or downloading the project open it in your preferred code editor to view the code.
+After either cloning or downloading the project open it in your preferred code editor and navigate to (src/components/eventList.js) to view the code.

 Next navigate to the unzipped folder in you terminal and make sure you cd into the (hs-sports2) folder from there.